cc-skuehn/Demo_Dashboard/README.md

 ### Data

-The raw data was download on 2018-05-16 from the Climate Data Center (CDC, provided by Deutscher Wetterdienst (DWD)) https://www.dwd.de/EN/ourservices/cdcftp/cdcftp.html
+The raw data was downloaded on 2018-05-16 from the Climate Data Center (CDC, provided by Deutscher Wetterdienst (DWD)) https://www.dwd.de/EN/ourservices/cdcftp/cdcftp.html

 ### Author / Contact / Questions